Have Questions?

 ASHRAE Recommendations on Combing Ventilation and Air Purification

 ASHRAE is one of the leading authorities on all things HVAC.
-Most municipalities rely on either the IMC or ASHRAE or both as the source for their policies regarding the need for air purification and/or ventilation.
+Most municipalities rely on either the IMC or ASHRAE, or both, as the source for their policies regarding the need for air purification and/or ventilation.
 It can be a nightmare trying to find where ASHRAE speaks directly to the use of air purification as a suitable method to make the air in a room safe.

 The document you want to refer to is ASHRAE Position Document on Filtration and Air Cleaning.
-This was approved by ASHRAE Board of Directors on January 29, 2015, and then Reaffirmed by Technology Council on January 24, 2024, and is set to expire Expire on January 24, 2027.
+This was approved by the ASHRAE Board of Directors on January 29, 2015, and then reaffirmed by the Technology Council on January 24, 2024, and is set to expire on January 24, 2027.
 The section you want to be able to point to is 2.7 paragraph 3, where it is stated, “The Indoor Air Quality (IAQ) Procedure of ASHRAE Standard62.1 (2013b) allows that filtration and air cleaning, together with recirculation, can substitute for some outdoor air ventilation.”

 Great Information but NOT the Final Word